Genivia/ugrep/README.md

            --tabs[=NUM]
                   Set the tab size to NUM to expand tabs for option -k.
-The value of NUM may be 1, 2, 4, or 8.
-The default tab size is 8.
+The value of NUM may be 1 (no expansion), 2, 4, or 8.
+The default size is 8.

            --tag[=TAG[,END]]
                   Disables colors to mark up matches with TAG.
 END marks the end of